BMO777/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-In the SunSoak folder will be found a jupyter notebook file named climate and a python file containing code to run a flask app named app.py.
+In the SunSoak folder will be found a jupyter notebook file named climate and a python file containing code to run a flask app within app.py.

 Also there will be a resource folder with hawaii.sqlite database file from which data will be extracted from for use in designing queries, outputting graphs, and creating a flask app to reference the data within the sqlite database.